graphext/gravity/docs/6.x/pack.md

   enabled: true

 # This section allows to tweak persistent storage in a Cluster
+# By default OpenEBS integration is disabled
 storage:
-  # This section contains parameters specific to OpenEBS
+  # Parameters specific to OpenEBS
   openebs:
     # Set this to true to install OpenEBS in a Cluster
     # Note that setting this to true will also implicitly enable privileged containers